-If you would like to learn to play the bagpipes or Scottish drumming, the band's teaching program is open to you.
+If you would like to learn the bagpipes or Scottish drumming, the band's teaching program is open to you.
 For piping, you must provide your own practice chanter and a copy of the "College of Piping Book."

 For drumming, you must provide your own sticks and drum pads.
 The band

 instructors will tell you where to get these and we recommend you make

 your first visit an informal one to meet the band and see how the

 program works.
 The teaching program convenes every Tuesday evening at

 First Presbyterian Church,

 763 North Blvd.
 (Downtown Baton Rouge).
 The Band meets for rehearsals on Thursdays.

 You say you already play the pipes or drums and would like to be part of the